mzufferey/omics/index.md

 together, our tools help biologists maximize the utility of publicly available RNA-seq data, especially to improve their understanding of newly collected data. recount3 is available from http://rna.recount. bio

+##### Gene annotation

+`disgenet2r` is an R package to query and expand DisGeNET data (www.disgenet.org), and to visualize the results within R framework.
+The disgenet2r is designed to query data for DisGeNET v7.0 (May, 2020).